tuneinsight/lattigo/README.md

 The library exposes the following packages:

-- `lattigo/ring`: Modular arithmetic operations for polynomials in the RNS basis, including: RNS basis extension; RNS rescaling; number theoretic transform (NTT); uniform, Gaussian and ternary sampling.

-- `lattigo/bfv`: The Full-RNS variant of the Brakerski-Fan-Vercauteren scale-invariant homomorphic encryption scheme.
+- `lattigo/bfv`: A Full-RNS variant of the Brakerski-Fan-Vercauteren scale-invariant homomorphic encryption scheme.
 It provides modular arithmetic over the integers.

-- `lattigo/bgv`: The Full-RNS variant of the Brakerski-Gentry-Vaikuntanathan homomorphic encryption scheme.
+- `lattigo/bgv`: A Full-RNS generalization of the Brakerski-Fan-Vercauteren scale-invariant (BFV) and Brakerski-Gentry-Vaikuntanathan (BGV) homomorphic encryption schemes.
 It provides modular arithmetic over the integers.

-- `lattigo/ckks`: The Full-RNS Homomorphic Encryption for Arithmetic for Approximate Numbers (HEAAN, a.k.a.
+- `lattigo/ckks`: A Full-RNS Homomorphic Encryption for Arithmetic for Approximate Numbers (HEAAN, a.k.a.
 CKKS) scheme.
 It provides approximate arithmetic over the complex numbers (in its classic variant) and over the real numbers (in its conjugate-invariant variant).

+- `lattigo/circuits`: Generic methods and interfaces for linear transformation and polynomial evaluation.
+  This package also contains the following sub-packages:
+  - `blindrotation`: Blind rotations (a.k.a lookup tables).
+  - `float`: Advanced arithmetic for CKKS.
+    - `bootstrapper`: Bootstrapping for CKKS.
+  - `integer`: Advanced arithmetic for BGV/BFV.

 - `lattigo/dbfv`, `lattigo/dbgv` and `lattigo/dckks`: Multiparty (a.k.a. distributed or threshold)
   versions of the BFV, BGV and CKKS schemes that enable secure multiparty computation solutions with secret-shared secret keys.

-- `lattigo/rlwe` and `lattigo/drlwe`: common base for generic RLWE-based multiparty homomorphic encryption.
+- `lattigo/drlwe`: Common base for generic RLWE-based multiparty homomorphic encryption.
+It is imported by the `lattigo/dbfv`, `lattigo/dbgv` and `lattigo/dckks` packages.

+- `lattigo/rlwe`:  Common base for generic RLWE-based homomorphic encryption.
   It is imported by the `lattigo/bfv`, `lattigo/bgv` and `lattigo/ckks` packages.

+- `lattigo/rgsw`: A Full-RNS variant of Ring-GSW ciphertexts and the external product.

+- `lattigo/ring`: Modular arithmetic operations for polynomials in the RNS basis, including: RNS basis extension; RNS rescaling; number theoretic transform (NTT); uniform, Gaussian and ternary sampling.

 - `lattigo/examples`: Executable Go programs that demonstrate the use of the Lattigo library.
 Each subpackage includes test files that further demonstrate the use of Lattigo primitives.

-- `lattigo/utils`: Supporting structures and functions.
+- `lattigo/utils`: Generic utility methods.
+This package also contains the following sub-pacakges:
+  - `bignum`: Arbitrary precision linear algebra and polynomial approximation.
+  - `buffer`: Efficient methods to write/read on `io.Writer` and `io.Reader`.
+  - `factorization`: Various factorization algorithms for medium-sized integers.
+  - `sampling`: Secure bytes sampling.
+  - `structs`: Generic structs for maps, vectors and matrices, including serialization.

 ## Versions and Roadmap